blacksenator/fbcallrouter/README.md

 #### ONB

 ONB = OrtsNetzBereiche (Vorwahlbereiche/Vorwahlen).
-The list used is from the [BNetzA](https://www.bundesnetzagentur.de/DE/Fachthemen/Telekommunikation/Nummerierung/ONRufnr/ON_Einteilung_ONB/ON_ONB_ONKz_ONBGrenzen_node.html) and should be valid for a limited period of time.
+The list used comes from the [BNetzA](https://www.bundesnetzagentur.de/DE/Fachthemen/Telekommunikation/Nummerierung/ONRufnr/ortsnetze_node.html) and should be valid for a limited period of time.
 If you want to update them, then download the offered **CSV file** [Vorwahlverzeichnis](https://www.bundesnetzagentur.de/SharedDocs/Downloads/DE/Sachgebiete/Telekommunikation/Unternehmen_Institutionen/Nummerierung/Rufnummern/ONRufnr/Vorwahlverzeichnis_ONB.zip.zip?__blob=publicationFile&v=298).
 Unpack the archive and save the file as `ONB.csv` in the `./assets` directory.

 #### RNB

-The BNetzA do not provide a list for download with cellular codes [(RNB)](https://www.bundesnetzagentur.de/DE/Fachthemen/Telekommunikation/Nummerierung/MobileDienste/zugeteilte%20RNB/MobileDiensteBelegteRNB_Basepage.html?nn=397488#download=1).
+RNB = numbers for mobile services.
+The BNetzA do not provide a list for download with cellular codes [(RNB)](https://www.bundesnetzagentur.de/DE/Fachthemen/Telekommunikation/Nummerierung/MobileDienste/start.html).
 The currently used ones were transferred to the `./assets` directory as `$cellular Numbers` in `cellular.csv`.

 ## Does the programm works propperly?